Computational-Plant-Science/slappt/docs/md/usage.md

        --entrypoint "echo 'hello world'"
 ```

-## Parallelism
+## Multiple jobs

-`slappt` is convenient not only for one-off container jobs, but for running multiple copies of a workflow in parallel (e.g. for Monte Carlo simulations), or mapping a workflow over a list of inputs.
+`slappt` is convenient not only for one-off container jobs, but for running multiple copies of a workflow, possibly in parallel (e.g. for Monte Carlo simulations), or mapping a workflow over a list of inputs.
 These use cases are accomplished with job arrays and can be configured via the `--iterations` and the `--inputs` options.

 **Note:** your job remains limited by the number of nodes allocated to it by the scheduler.
 To run containers in parallel, you must request multiple nodes.